 Alberto is an accomplished writer, multimedia artist and educator.
 A prolific poet, essayist and reviewer, Alberto not only leads the organization; he serves as its Spanish-language editor, working with several volunteer contributors to produce new high quality Spanish-language content for Hola Cultura every week.

 His visual poetry, digital still art, experimental videos and video installations have been widely exhibited in museums, galleries and art spaces.
-While his poetry, short stories, and essays have been published in literary journals and anthologies in the United States and Latin America.
-His latest books include: “Against the Wall: short stories” (Arte Publico Press 2022) and “Silent Tenants: poetry” (Day 8 Press 2023).
+His poetry, short stories, and essays have been published in literary journals and anthologies in the United States and Latin America.
+His latest books include “Against the Wall: Stories” (Arte Publico Press 2022) and “Silent Tenants: poetry” (Day 8 Press 2023).

 Gloria “Tarasca” Valdés is a self-taught visual artist originally from Michoacán, México.
 She produces vibrant canvases using oil paint on cotton fabric.
 For the last several years, she has produced a series of portraits of personalities who inspire her, ranging from famous artists and actors to historic figures.
 The aim of her work is to recognize those who do good work and inspire, inform and entertain her audiences.
 Gloria also contributes articles in Spanish to Hola Cultura’s online magazine, writing reviews and interviews on a range of topics of interest to Hola Cultura’s diverse community.